StackStorm/st2docs/docs/source/install/upgrades.rst

   action_executions_v2.
 After upgrade, using the Mistral commands from the command line such as ``mistral execution-list`` will return an empty table.
 The records in executions_v2 have not been deleted.
 The commands are reading from the new tables.
 There is currently no migration script to move existing records from executions_v2 into the new tables.
+To read from executions_v2, either use psql or install an older version of the python-mistralclient in a separate python virtual environment.

 v2.1
 '''''